/media/Chicken Nutrition and Why Chicken is a Winner_healthtoday.jpg

 Chicken is an excellent protein source.
 Chicken breasts are typically lean and have the highest protein content, or 31 g protein per 100 g cooked chicken breast, of any chicken cut.
 This protein boost is especially beneficial for a number of reasons and for specific groups:

-Studies show that increased daily protein intake is vital in maintaining lean muscle and strength gains from resistance training, while also on a weight loss diet (11).
-Amino acids in consumed protein are of course the building blocks of muscle.
+Studies show that increased daily protein intake is vital in maintaining lean muscle and strength gains from resistance training while also on a weight loss diet (1).
+Amino acids in consumed protein are, of course, the building blocks of muscle.
 This is why chicken, as an easy high-quality protein, is so popular among fitness enthusiasts.

-If you are not a fan of lifting weights, chicken's lean protein makes it easier to maintain a healthy weight and stabilise blood sugar levels (2233).
-Protein is more satiating than carbs or fats and this helps reduce appetite and calorie intake.
+If you are not a fan of lifting weights, chicken’s lean protein makes it easier to maintain a healthy weight and stabilize blood sugar levels (2, 3).
+Protein is more satiating than carbs or fats, and this helps reduce appetite and calorie intake.

 If you're a carb watcher, you’ll be happy to know that chicken is an excellent choice.
 A 3.5 oz (100 g) of boneless, skinless chicken breast contains almost zero carbs.
 This makes it an excellent option for low-carb diets like keto.